-When a Li-ion battery is a part of a completed circuit (when it’s placed inside a phone/laptop), positively-charged Lithium ions move towards the cathode, which is negatively charged.
-Hence, the cathode becomes more positively charged, which causes electrons from the anode to move towards the cathode (where electrons are less in number).
+When a Li-ion battery is a part of a completed circuit (when it’s placed inside a phone/laptop), positively-charged Lithium ions move towards the negatively-charged cathode.
+Hence, the cathode becomes more positively charged, which causes electrons from the anode to move towards the cathode (where electrons are fewer in number).

 What happens when a Li-ion battery is recharged?